 Nanoparticle as part of nanotechnology has already drawn attention to its great potential of enhancing oil recovery.
 In the last few years, some publications have already addressed this topic, but the basic enhanced oil recovery (EOR) mechanisms have not been released very clearly.
 A visualization flooding method (glass micromodel) will be used to investigate the EOR mechanisms of nanoparticle fluid in our lab in the future .

-The developed microfluidic approach is a powerful mimetic model for the real-time visualization of the chemical-based heavy oil recovery process in the micro/nanoscale.
+The developed microfluidic application is a powerful mimetic model for the real-time visualization of the chemical-based heavy oil recovery process in the micro/nanoscale.
 Considering the time-consuming and expensive nature of core flood experiments, this method provides an attractive alternative for rapid and low-cost chemical-enhanced oil recovery (EOR) screening studies .

 A customized transparent glass micromodel will be utilized as porous media, and synthetic brine will be used to disperse nanoparticles.
 The effects of different kinds of nanoparticles and different nanoparticle concentrations on EOR will be investigated, and some properties between oil and water will be measured to uncover EOR mechanisms